entrkjm/entrkjm/README.md

 👋 Hi there, I'm Jongmin Kim

 ### Summary
-- I'm data analyst specializing in text data from the social media.
+I'm data analyst specializing in text data from the social media.

+**About Current Responsibility**
-- I'm in charge of optimazation for large-scale text data importing on cloud storages by writing efficient queries, and data analysis using python, which includes table manipulation(aggeregation, clustering) and visualization.
+- **I'm in charge of optimazation for large-scale text data** importing on cloud storages by writing efficient queries.

+- **I analyze text data using python and SQL**, which includes table manipulation(converting data format, aggeregation, clustering) and visualization.

-- I'm also working on intermediary automation tools as a bridge between data engineers and buisness side employees, to help obtain visualized outupts(using python).
+- **I'm also working on intermediary automation software tools** as a bridge between data engineers and buisness side employees, to help obtain visualized outupts(using python).

 + Youtube Creator(with +60k subscribers).
 In this channel, we share business insight for marketers and brand managers, since our main target of data analysis is text data from social media users.
 As a result of our data configuration, analysis, visualization, we're gaining valuable insights, and the youtube channel is one window to share.